jessicadavies2003/DOMKit/README.md

 ## The Solution
 My ideal solution would be to create functions that could create the displays for me, and allow me to pass in arguments describing my customisations.

 So, I created **DOMKit**, written entirely in JavaScript.
-It contains a wide range of functions for all your needs and wants for a website, while allowing you to customise these elements as you wish.
+It contains a wide range of functions for all your needs and wants for styling a website, while allowing you to customise these elements as you wish.
 Flexbox, navigation bars, grid layouts, you name it.

 ## Installing DOMKit
 Simply download the 'src' folder from this repository into your code, then add the following line above any `<script>` tags, allowing your HTML page to import the functions.